Skip to Main Content

 Summary

-If you are allowed to use AI in the assessment task:
+If you are allowed to use AI in an assessment task:

 1. Plan how you can use AI effectively to help you while ensuring you still gain the knowledge and skills expected for your course.
 You may decide that it is not appropriate or smart to use AI depending on the assessment task.